woody6402/tab2gp5/README.md

 ### Brubeck
 ![Screenshot 3](test/png/take-five.png)

-## Hinweise zur Verwendung
+## Notes on usage
-- Für Drop‑D oder alternative Tunings gibt es Erkennung/Heuristiken (z.
-B. `D|` als unterste Saite).
-Bei Bedarf im Code die gewünschte Stimmung setzen.
+- For drop D or alternative tunings, there are detection/heuristics (e.g. `D|` as the lowest string).
+If necessary, set the desired tuning in the code.
-- Für sehr ungleichmäßige Spaltenabstände im Takt helfen `--tab-spacing` sowie `--bases` bzw. `--meter` (fixe Taktart).
+- For very uneven column spacing in the bar, `--tab-spacing` and `--bases` or `--meter` (fixed time signature) help.
-- Tab Anfang prüfen und gegebenfalls adaptieren.
+- Check the beginning of the tab and adapt it if necessary.

-## Roadmap / Beiträge willkommen
+## Roadmap / Contributions welcome
-- Erweiterte Symbolik (Hammer‑Ons/Pull‑Offs, Slides, Palm‑Mute, etc.).
+- Extended symbols (hammer-ons/pull-offs, slides, palm mutes, etc.).

-> Dieses Tool ist im **Beta‑Stadium** und als **Startbasis** gedacht.
-Pull‑Requests, Issues und Testdaten willkommen!
+This tool is in **beta** and intended as a **starting point**.
+Pull requests, issues and test data are welcome!

 ---